United Nations Children's Fund

 Please quote the source of this advertisement in your application - NGO Pulse Portal.

 Only South African nationals will be considered.
-If you have not been contacted within one month of the closing date, consider your application was unsuccessful.
-Regret letters will only be sent to interviewed candidates.
+If you have not been contacted within one month of the closing date, consider your application unsuccessful.
+Letters will only be sent to interviewed candidates.

 UNICEF is a smoke free environment.